 How do you start the keto diet?
 Let me show you the no fluff easy way to get started.

-Does anyone else feel as if you’ve been on a million diets in their lifetime?
-My biggest downfall is always lack of consistency.
+Do you feel as if you’ve been on a million diets in your lifetime?
+My biggest downfall was always lack of consistency.
 Maybe nibble a brownie here or a few chips there, and before you know it the weight you lost is back again.
 After fighting for one year to lose “those extra few pounds,” I decided to give this keto thing a try.
 It fits for me because it forces me to be consistent because the whole goal is to keep your body in a state of ketosis.
 There is no room to be wishy washy.

 What is the Keto Diet?

-The Keto Diet is a low carb, high fat diet with the major goal of putting your body into a fat burning state called ketosis.
+The ketogenic diet is a low carb, high fat diet with the major goal of putting your body into a fat burning state called ketosis.
 What is ketosis?
 Put simply, it’s the state in which you burn fat for fuel.

 You’re essentially tricking your body into using your fat stores for energy instead of the traditional carbohydrates.
 Pretty sweet deal, huh?